 Steps Toward the Degree

-- The candidate applies to the Master of Sustainable Management program by submitting an application, official transcripts, a statement of interest and two letters of reference to the University of Wisconsin-Green Bay.
+- The candidate applies to the Master of Sustainable Management program by submitting an application, official transcripts, resume, statement of intent and two letters of reference to the University of Wisconsin-Green Bay.

-- The candidate is admitted to the Master of Sustainable Management program by the campus Academic Director.
+- The candidate is admitted to the Master of Sustainable Management program by the program Chair.

 - The student fulfills the degree requirements for the program.